 Join us on this interesting trip by vintage steam train to the historic city of Chester, an unusual destination from Bristol.

 We travel via the Severn Tunnel, the South Wales Main Line, the scenic Welsh Marches route, and the Shrewsbury to Chester line.
 There will be over three hours in Chester, with the Christmas Market to enjoy.
 Our train will be hauled throughout by steam locomotive No.60009 Union of South Africa.

-We leave Bristol Temple Meads at around 07:00 hauled by a Britannia Pacific locomotive No 70013 ‘Oliver Cromwell’ or Black 5 No 45305.
+We leave Bristol Temple Meads at around 07:00 hauled by LNER A4 Class Pacific locomotive No.60009 Union of South Africa.
 Our steam locomotive will be working hard as we climb to Filton Abbey Wood, where we stop to pick up more passengers.
 We then head westwards along the South Wales Main Line, passing through the Severn Tunnel into Wales, and continuing to the outskirts of Newport.
 Here we turn northwards, crossing the River Usk, and join the Welsh Marches route.